yasutonakanishi/Processinglue/README.md

 In **Processinglue**, Processing on virtual display runs in P3D Processing.

-**Processinglue** is a package for simulating how an interactive system developed using Processing runs in a P3D virtual space, and is a successor of [Citycompiler].
-It is possible to sketch or prototype interactive system with various size or location of displays.
-It aims to take PApplet out from small display world.
+**Processinglue** is a package for simulating how an interactive system developed with Processing runs in a virtual space, and is a successor of [Citycompiler].

+It is possible to sketch or prototype interactive system with various sizes or locations of displays.
+This enables to take PApplet out from small display world and help to exhibit [Processing installation].

 Virtual Input/Output devices for processing are available as follows.